vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 What quarter are we in now?
 Current quarter is <b id='quarterName2'>Q1</b>.

 <h3>When do calendar quarters start and end?</h3>
-<p>A year is divided into 4 quarters.
+<p>A year is divided into 4 quarters: Q1, Q2, Q3, Q4.
 Each quarter has 3 months.
 Each quarter has approximately 91 days.</p>

 <p><img src="/images/quarters.svg" alt="calendar year quarters visualization circular" style="max-width: 300px"/></p>